justinbmcbride/DLA-Project/README.md

 timeout 39s ./darknet detector demo cfg/coco.data cfg/yolov3-tiny.cfg yolov3-tiny.weights LondonWalk.mp4
 timeout 59s ./darknet detector demo cfg/coco.data cfg/yolov3-tiny.cfg yolov3-tiny.weights "nvarguscamerasrc ! video/x-raw(memory:NVMM), width=(int)640, height=(int)480,format=(string)NV12, framerate=(fraction)24/1 ! nvvidconv flip-method=0 ! video/x-raw, format=(string)BGRx ! videoconvert ! video/x-raw, format=(string)BGR ! appsink"
 ```
-* To run the demo, open a terminal and at the prompt type `JustinDemo`.
+* To run the demo, open a terminal and at the prompt type `$ JustinDemo`.

+#### Summary
+This demo showed object detection on an embedded platform.
+I appreciated being loaned the developer kit and the opportunity to learn more about GitHub, Linux, and computer vision.
+It is an ever expanding field and hope that I will get the opportunity to further my knowledge in this area and help DLA and its customers solve problems and save lives.

 <a name="ref1">
 [1] J. Redmon and A. Farhadi.
 Yolov3: An incremental improvement. arXiv, 2018.
 </a>